mukeshsoni/sketch-parser-rust/rubber-duck.md

    backtracking.
 And not having it as iterator will make it very hard to get the line and column number of a token.
 Will have to go back to adding line and column information in the token itself.
+9. [ ] Only thing left is to get hold of initial state for state with sub states.